chmduquesne/resume.chmd.fr/resume.md

 > **Technology Leader**
 > \
 > \
-> Technology Leader for the Marketing at Flixbus.
+> Technology Leader with a full stack experience.
 Data Architect,
 > Operations Research Specialist and Software Engineer.
-In love with data
+Devops at heart.
-> driven decision making.
+> In love with data driven decision making.
 French, living in Munich.

 ----